Current PhD Students

 Email: dana.sjostrom@memphis.edu

-Her research interests currently work to tackle applied methods to address disparate impacts from climate change and public policy decisions and seek ways to finance large-scale resilience and equity-focused investments.
+Her research interests currently include tackling applied methods to address disparate impacts from climate change and public policy decisions and seeking ways to finance large-scale resilience and equity-focused investments.

 Krista Wright Thayer

 Krista Wright Thayer is a doctoral student in the Urban Affairs Ph.D. program.
 She earned her Bachelor's in International Studies from the University of Mississippi, her Bachelor's in Sociology from the University of Memphis, and her Master's in Sociology from the University of Memphis.
 She is currently the Director of Outreach and Prevention at Friends for All (FFA) in Memphis, TN.
-She oversees FFA’s outreach center The Haven, where they conduct free HIV and Hepatitis C testing, access to free PrEP/PEP, stigma reduction and other services to increase the level of good health and wellness in the community.
-In her role specifically, she manages a team of Outreach Specialists, plans outreach events, manages grant requirements, and works with community partners to bring HIV education and awareness to the Memphis metropolitan area that also serves Arkansas and North Mississippi.
-Her advocacy work includes being a part of the TN HIV Modernization Coalition, Faith Advisory Board and Shelby County Voter Alliance to normalize HIV prevention, bring stigma reduction to churches, speak out against discriminatory legislation, and give those living with HIV, or potentially impacted by HIV, a platform to speak on their experiences and share their journeys.
+She oversees FFA’s outreach center, The Haven, where they conduct free HIV and Hepatitis C testing, access to free PrEP/PEP, stigma reduction, and other services to increase good health and wellness in the community.
+Specifically, she manages a team of Outreach Specialists, plans outreach events, manages grant requirements, and works with community partners to bring HIV education and awareness to the Memphis metropolitan area that serves Arkansas and North Mississippi.
+Her advocacy work includes being a part of the TN HIV Modernization Coalition, Faith Advisory Board, and Shelby County Voter Alliance to normalize HIV prevention, bring stigma reduction to churches, speak out against discriminatory legislation, and give those living with HIV, or potentially impacted by HIV, a platform to speak on their experiences and share their journeys.

 Emily Thomson